stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Sets the angular velocity of the rotation in degrees per second.
 Use positive values for clockwise rotation; negative values for anti-clockwise rotation.

-#### Level Meter group
+#### Spectrogram group

-Set the visualization type to **Balance / Correlation** to enable these settings.
+Set the visualization type to **Spectrogram** to enable these settings.

-`Channel pairs`

-Allows you to select the channel pair that will be visualized.
+`Scrolling`

+Activates scrolling of the spectrogram.

 `Horizontal`

-Renders the level meter horizontally when enabled, vertically when not.
+Renders the spectrogram horizontally when enabled, vertically when not.

+`Use spectrum bar metrics`

 #### Peak Meter group